Understanding Fragile X & Autism

 Testing for Known Genetic Causes of Autism

-Though blood tests are not part of an autism diagnosis, they can and do come into play to rule out known genetic causes (though oftentimes, the cause remains unknown).
-Having a genetic diagnosis in addition to an ASD diagnosis can help families in several ways—most notably, it can alert them to other potential conditions, including Fragile X syndrome.
+Though blood tests are not part of an autism diagnosis, they come into play to rule out known genetic causes of autism.
+Having a genetic diagnosis in addition to an ASD diagnosis can help families in several ways—including understanding the supports and treatments that may be most helpful.

 Treating FXS+ASD

-Challenging behaviors that are seen in a higher proportion of children with FXS+ASD vs. those with Fragile X syndrome alone, include attention problems, hyperactivity and impulsivity, anxiety, and aggressive and self-injurious behaviors.
+Challenging behaviors that are seen in a higher proportion of children with FXS+ASD vs. those with Fragile X syndrome alone.
+These behaviors may include attention problems, hyperactivity and impulsivity, anxiety, and aggressive and self-injurious behaviors.

-More intensive speech/language therapy, with an emphasis on group sessions, behavioral therapy, and augmentative technology are often indicated for FXS+ASD, and young children should also have intensive therapeutic intervention through early intervention programs.
-Because of their relatively lower cognitive level, educational strategies may need to include as much focus on daily living skills as on academics.
+More intensive speech/language therapy, with an emphasis on group sessions, behavioral therapy, and augmentative technology are often indicated for FXS+ASD.
+Young children should also have intensive therapeutic intervention through early intervention programs.
+Educational strategies may need to include as much focus on daily living skills as on academics.

 Learn More